 As you can see below, Riverside Payments claims it will save our client $179/month based on the month it analyzed.

 To see if this claim is reasonable, let’s calculate the total markup of our client’s current processor.
 As I noted earlier, any savings proposed by Riverside Payments will have to come from the markup of the current processor.
 This means that the markup earned by our client’s current processor must be at least $179 to make Riverside’s claim even remotely possible.

-I’ve gone through our client’s current statement for the month in question and I’ve listed below all of the charges that are markups paid to the processor.
+I’ve gone through our client’s current statement for the month in question.
+Then I listed all of the processor markups.

 VISA AUTH FEE

 DISCOVER AUTH FEE